 - He and I are bosom friends.

-- He and her wife joined our club.
+- He and his wife joined our club.

 - Bread and butter is my favourite breakfast.